 The Pension Fund's bank account is held at Barclays, which holds an 'A+' long term credit rating (Fitch Credit Rating Agency) and it maintains its status as a well-capitalised and strong financial organisation.
-The management of the cash held in this account is carried out by the Council's Treasury Manager, in accordance with an agreement signed by the Pensions Committee and the Council.
-The agreement stipulates that the cash is pooled with the Council's cash and managed in line with the policies and practices followed by the Council, as outlined in the CIPFA Code of Practice for Treasury Management in the Public Services and detailed in its Treasury c) Liquidity risk

-Management Practices.
-At 31 March 2023 the balance at Barclays was £80.423m (£67.731m at 31 March 2022).
+The management of the cash held in this account is carried out by the Council's Strategic Finance Manager - Treasury, in accordance with an agreement signed by the Pensions Committee and the Council.
+The agreement stipulates that the cash is pooled with the Council's cash and managed in line with the policies and practices followed by the Council, as outlined in the CIPFA Code of Practice for Treasury Management in the Public Services and detailed in its Treasury Management Practices.
+At 31 March 2025 the balance at Barclays was £102.247m (£79.895m at 31 March 2024).